owsorber/6.00.2x_Coursework/README.md

 Repositories that include lesson code, assignments/exercises, and lecture-specific projects are placed into different folders based on Lecture.
 Problem Sets can all be found in the same Problem Set folder and are organized by Unit.

 ## Personal Projects For Each Lecture
-* Lecture 2: Staircase of N-Steps
+* Lecture 2: Staircase of N Steps
 * Lecture 3: Maze Solver